GaloisInc/atom-sally/README.md

 This is a work in progress, please check back soon!

 # Quick Start

+Run the `install.sh` script located in the top-level directory of the repository.
+This will download our forked version of the Atom DSL, and build the Atom to Sally Translator in place.
+See "Less Quick Start" below for more on generating and model-checking models.

+# Less Quick Start

 You'll need our fork of Atom and a recent Haskell development environment.
 You'll also need a working copy of Sally if you want to check the generated